aaltsys/doc-newwares/documents/03_receiving.rst

 receiving clerk when a vehicle arrives.
 Dock and vehicle doors should not be opened until the paperwork is entered in the information system and a receiving tally is prepared.
 This tally form should list the products and units to be received, but with blanks for the quantities and locations.
+The following graphic shows part of a receiving tally where the blanks have been hand-filled.

 .. image:: _images/tallysheet.png